projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 model, all of the compute servers (the routers in a {{site.prodname}} network) are directly connected over one or more Ethernet network(s) and therefore are directly reachable.
 In this case, a router in the {{site.prodname}} network does not need to set *next hop self* within the {{site.prodname}} fabric.

-The models we present in this technical note insure that all routes that may traverse a non-{{site.prodname}} router are eBGP routes, and therefore *next hop self* is automatically set correctly.
+The models we present in this article ensure that all routes that may traverse a non-{{site.prodname}} router are eBGP routes, and therefore *next hop self* is automatically set correctly.
 If a deployment of {{site.prodname}} in an IP interconnect fabric does not satisfy that constraint, then *next hop self* must be appropriately configured.

 **Route reflection**